This article is part of The Innovator’s premium content offer and available only to The Innovator’s Radar subscribers.

-Behnam Taebi, a professor of energy and climate ethics and scientific director of the Safety & Security Institute at Delft University of Technology, is the author of a monograph on Ethics and Engineering that was published by Cambridge University Press this year.
-Taebi, who studied material science and engineering and earned a PhD in philosophy of technology, is the co-Editor-in-Chief of Science and Engineering Ethics, a co-editor of a volume on The Ethics of Nuclear Energy published with Cambridge University Press, and a member of the OECD Expert Group on Transdisciplinary Research for Addressing Global Challenges.
-He recently spoke to The Innovator about why corporates need to think about ethics and engineering.
+Who: Behnam Taebi, a professor of energy and climate ethics and scientific director of the Safety & Security Institute at Delft University of Technology is the author of a monograph on Ethics and Engineering published by Cambridge University Press this year.
+He is a member of the OECD Expert Group on Transdisciplinary Research for Addressing Global Challenges.

 Topic: Why corporates need to think about ethics and engineering .

 Quote: “Ethics of engineering 2.0 should help individual engineers better take into account not just risks to the company but societal risks.”